 State of Care

-State of Care is an ongoing documentary series centered on my friend Hallie and her family, the Nesbitts: Hallie, Elijah, Grady, and Callahan.
+State of Care started with my friend Hallie and her family, the Nesbitts: Hallie, Elijah, Grady, and Callahan.
 The project began not as a statement, but as an act of staying close.
 I set out to pay attention to what daily care actually looks like when systems quietly fail and families absorb the impact.

 Callahan, who is two, was born with hydrocephalus and lives with multiple medical disabilities.
 He requires constant monitoring and specialized care.
 Although the family relies on an in-home nurse, insurance coverage only accounts for a limited number of hours.
 Since July, the family has been paying out of pocket to maintain continuity of care—an arrangement that has become increasingly difficult to sustain.